 Step 9: The Sunscreen

-You need to let sunscreen be at the top of your daily skincare routine, to prevent sun-damaged skin; and remember, even on the cloudiest of days, ultraviolet light is extremely strong, so make sure an SPF is your year-round beauty bag essential.
+It would help if you let sunscreen be at the top of your daily skincare routine, to prevent sun-damaged skin; and remember, even on the cloudiest of days, ultraviolet light is powerful, so make sure an SPF is your year-round beauty bag essential.

 CAUTION: If you’re suffering from skin sensitivity, keep your SPF factor low and reapply more often, because the higher the SPF, the higher the chemicals and the more sensitivity this can cause on your skin.